AI Trail Analysis

 Regulations⌄

-- Camp only in designated sites (if applicable)
+- Camp only in designated areas (if overnight)

 Nearby amenities⌄